¿Por qué los gatos también necesitan suplementos?

 Welcome to Waggy's blog!
 Today we're going to talk about an important topic for cat lovers: otitis.
-If you've ever noticed your feline scratching its ears or shaking its head frequently, it's possible that it's suffering from this annoying condition.
+If you've ever noticed your feline scratching his ears or shaking his head frequently, he may be suffering from this annoying condition.
 In this article, we'll explain what otitis is, how to recognize it, and what you can do to help your kitty feel better.
 Don't miss out!

 Otitis in cats is an inflammation or infection of the ear, which can be very bothersome for them.
 It usually causes itching, redness and an uncomfortable sensation that makes the cat scratch or shake its head frequently.
 This condition can be caused by several factors.
 If left untreated, it can worsen and cause pain or hearing loss.
 Therefore, it is important to be alert to the symptoms and take your cat to the vet if you notice anything out of the ordinary in its ears.